Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Case Study

-To enforce the STL tasks on this large-scale multi-agent system, we apply the proposed compositional framework by leveraging the results in Theorem \ref{thm:main} and applying the proposed funnel-based feedback controllers as in \eqref{controller}.
-Note that Assumptions \ref{assmprho1}-\ref{assmp:lipschitz} on the STL formulae and the system dynamics are satisfied, and the task dependency graph also satisfies Assumption \ref{assmp:task}.
+To enforce the STL tasks on this large-scale multi-agent system, we apply the proposed compositional framework by leveraging the results in Theorem \ref{thm:main} and applying the proposed PPC-based feedback controllers as in \eqref{controller}.
+Note that Assumptions \ref{assmprho1}-\ref{assmprho2} and \ref{assmp:lipschitz} on the STL formulae and the system dynamics are satisfied, and the task dependency graph also satisfies Assumption \ref{assmp:task}.
 We can thus apply the feedback controller as in \eqref{controller} on the agents to enforce STL tasks in a distributed manner.
 Numerical implementations were performed using MATLAB on a computer with a processor Intel Core i7 3.6 GHz CPU.
 Note that the computation of local controllers took on average less than 0.1 ms, which is negligible.
 The computation cost is very cheap since the local controller $\boldsymbol{u}_{i}$ is given by a closed-form expression and computed in a distributed manner.
 The simulation results for agents $\Sigma_1$, $\Sigma_2$, $\Sigma_{N-1}$ and $\Sigma_{N}$ are shown in Figs.~\ref{fig:room_temperature}-\ref{fig:room}.
-The state trajectories of the closed-loop agents are depicted in Fig.~\ref{fig:room_temperature}.
+The state and input trajectories of the closed-loop agents are depicted in Fig.~\ref{fig:room_temperature}.
 The shaded areas represent the desired temperature regions to be reached by the systems.
-Fig.~\ref{fig:room_temperaturediff} showcases the temperature difference between rooms $\Sigma_1$ and $\Sigma_{N-1}$, and between rooms $\Sigma_2$ and $\Sigma_{N}$.
-As can be seen from Figs.~\ref{fig:room_temperature} and \ref{fig:room_temperaturediff}, all these agents satisfy their desired STL tasks.
+As can be seen from Figs.~\ref{fig:room_temperature}, all these agents satisfy their desired STL tasks.
 In Fig.~\ref{fig:room}, we present the temporal behaviors of $\rho_i^{\psi_{i}}(\mathbf{T}_1(t))$ for the four rooms $\Sigma_1$, $\Sigma_2$, $\Sigma_{N-1}$ and $\Sigma_{N}$.
-It can be readily seen that the prescribed performances of $\rho_i^{\psi_{i}}(\mathbf{T}_i(t))$ are satisfied with respect to the error funnels, which shows that the time bounds are also respected.
-Remark that the design parameters of the funnels are chosen according to the instructions listed in \eqref{funnelpara1}-\eqref{funnelpara2}, which guarantees the satisfaction of temporal formulae $ \rho_i^{\phi_i}(\mathbf{T}_i,0)$ by prescribing temporal behaviors of atomic formulae $\rho_i^{\psi_{i}}(\mathbf{T}_i(t))$ as in Fig.~\ref{fig:room}.
+It can be readily seen that the prescribed performances of $\rho_i^{\psi_{i}}(\mathbf{T}_i(t))$ are satisfied, which indicates that the time bounds are also respected.
+Remark that the design parameters of the prescribed regions are chosen according to the instructions listed in \eqref{funnelpara1}-\eqref{funnelpara2}, which guarantees the satisfaction of temporal formulae $ \rho_i^{\phi_i}(\mathbf{T}_i,0)$ by prescribing temporal behaviors of atomic formulae $\rho_i^{\psi_{i}}(\mathbf{T}_i(t))$ as in Fig.~\ref{fig:room}.
 We can conclude that all STL tasks are satisfied within the desired time interval.
+Note that the proposed compositional framework allows us to deal with multi-agent systems in a distributed manner, thus rendering the controller synthesis problem of large-scale multi-agent systems tractable.
+Moreover, the proposed local controller allows us to deal with STL tasks that not only depends on single agents but may also depend on multiple agents.
+Unlike the methods in \cite{lindemann2019feedback} which require all agents in a cluster to be subject to the same STL task, our designed local controllers can handle different STL tasks in the same cluster.
+Therefore, the methods in \cite{lindemann2019feedback}, cannot be applied to deal with the considered problem in this paper.